Want to start a travel blog? Not sure from where to start? This guide will help you start your blog in a few easy steps.

 Some people get confused between the word ‘blog’ and ‘website’.
 So before we start, let’s understand that having a blog is no different than having a website.
 Though I’d call Footloosedev a blog, only because it looks like a magazine and helps people understand — before they even check it for themselves — that it might contain articles and stories about a topic.
 But even if I called Footloosedev a website, I won’t be wrong.
 All self-hosted blogs are apparently websites.

 Now, starting your very first travel blog is actually pretty easy.
-If you follow this guide, and reciprocate everything what was told, you can establish your own professional travel blog in less than next couple of hours.
+If you follow this guide and reciprocate everything that was told, you can establish your own professional travel blog in less than next couple of hours.

 A lot of people plan on starting a travel blog just to keep their family and friends updated.
 If that’s all you want, go create a free WordPress.com blog.
 BUT if you want more people than just your friends and family to read about your journeys, and if you want the possibility of making money with your travel, like I did, then keep reading.